 - A healthy mix of idealism, sophistication and practicality, coupled with personal kindness and generosity of spirit.

-- Bar membership in good standing in jurisdiction of residence and ability and willingness to waive into DC or other places as required.
+- Bar membership in good standing in the counsel’s jurisdiction of residence and ability and willingness to waive into DC or other places as required.

 - Commitment to a diverse workplace.
 Protect Democracy is an equal opportunity employer.
 Our culture principles emphasize that there is strength in diversity as we believe diverse teams are more innovative, creative, and productive.
 Protect Democracy encourages applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, and veteran status.